jamesjoshuahill/ism/README.md

 ```
 kubectl cluster-info # ensure you have access to a cluster
 make install         # install CRDs into the cluster
-make run             # run the custom controllers on your local machine
+make deploy          # run the custom controllers on the cluster
 ```

 ### Usage